T&H index: transport and housing costs

 For an average family in Switzerland, transport and housing costs make up around 40% of their daily budget.

-Previous analyses have taken too little account of these important expenses.
+Other statistics fail to take into account the importance of these expenses.
 The T&H index provides transparency and sheds light on these figures in detail.

 How is the T&H index created?